This spooky self-inflating ghost balloon will have your kids squealing with surprise and delight!

 How do you explain the concept of a ghost to a toddler?
 You don’t want to start saying morbid things like “oh, it’s the spirits of dead people who haunt us from the beyond.”
 Talk about sleepless nights filled with nightmares!
 But what do you say to a toddler who keeps seeing images of ghosts posted everywhere for Halloween?

 I have decided to go the simple route and explained that ghosts are these white creatures who can fly around because they have magic.
-Of course, anytime a toddler hears the word “fly,” he/she gets all excited and wants to
+Of course, anytime a toddler hears the word “fly,” he/she gets all excited and wants to know how.
+Well, here is a STEM activity that will show a toddler how a ghost can fly!

 - Baking soda